wangyu09/exkaldi/README.md

 Do the statistics of retaining information which are reported since from last statistics.
 The result will be saved in outDir/log file.
 If < keys > is not None, only collect the data in keys.
 If < plot > is True, print the statistics result to standard output.

-`save_model(saveFunc,models,byKey=None,maxValue=True)`
+`save_arch(saveFunc,archs,byKey=None,byMax=True)`
-Save model. < saveFunc > is expected and (model name, model object) will be introduced into this function.
+Save model. < saveFunc > is expected and < arch > will be introduced into this function with a format (new name, object).
-If you use < byKey > and set < maxValue >, model will be saved only while meeting the condition.
+If you use < byKey > and set < byMax >, model will be saved only while meeting the condition.

 `judge(key,condition,threshold,byDeltaRate=False)`
 Acording to the value reported before, judge whether condition is right.
 If < byDeltaRate > is True, use 1-order delta to judge.
 Or use value itself.

-`dump(logFile=None)`
+`dump(keepItems=False,fromLogFile=None)`
 Return training information of each epoch reported.
-If < logFile > is not None, read these information from file.
+If < fromLogFile > is not None, read these information from file.
+If < keepitems > is True, return information by name of items.

 ### Client()